josephanimate2021/twwr-ap-tracker/README.md

 There are instances where AP will not check these dungeons despite you being near their entrances (don't worry, this will be getting fixed)
 * Forbidden Woods
 * Tower Of The Gods
-Everything else should check out fine though.
-Please report an issue in the Issues Panel of this GitHub repository if you happen to encounter one. or submit a pull request in the Pull Requests panel of this GitHub Repository if you have any code changes that you think should fix any problems you or a user is experiencing.
+<p>Everything else should check out fine though.
+Please report an issue in the Issues Panel of this GitHub repository if you happen to encounter one.
+or submit a pull request in the Pull Requests panel of this GitHub Repository if you have any code changes that you think should fix any problems you or a user is experiencing.
 I encourage you to test your work first before submitting a pull request.
 To prove that you did test your work, because send in video evidence pointing to this tracker and how your work is supposed to change some tracker functionality.
-I will still review code and test things out myself as this is good practice for me, but I want to make sure that your work will truely not affect production use of this tracker.
+I will still review code and test things out myself as this is good practice for me, but I want to make sure that your work will truely not affect production use of this tracker.</p>

 ## Documentation